-Overall, this install will take an experienced tech 1 hour and half , an ameatur enthusiast, around 4 and half hours, depending on if you have a lift.
-Difficult of the job?
+Overall, this install will take an experienced tech will take 1 hour and a half, an ameatur enthusiast, around 4 and a half hours depending on if you have a lift.
+Difficultly of the job?
 Around 5/10, with removal of the actual turbo being the hardest part.

 We highly recommend that you get your Mustang tuned after installing this turbo.
 You are safe to drive on a baseline tune but you will not have optimum performance.
 We are able to provide a recommend vendor for tuning.
 If you decide to run this turbo untuned, we cannot guarantee ANY WARRANTY, PROTECTION OR SAFEGUARD of your Mustangs existence.

 If you are looking to make more than 400WHP, you will need auxiliary fuel.
 We have a vendor that we can recommend that provides a Ready To Run kit.
 If you are looking to make more than 550WHP, please contact us for other turbo kit options.

 *Install, dyno and performance video coming soon.